goldbergyoni/nodebestpractices/.operations/CONTRIBUTING.md

 Collaborators are members who are contributing to the repository on a regular basis, through suggesting new best practices, triaging issues, reviewing pull requests and more.
 They help the steering committee to ensure that the content provided is of a high standard, up-to-date with the industry, and available in many languages.
 Members who are displaying the above activity, and quality of contribution will be invited to become a collaborator.

-On the occasion where a collaborator becomes inactive for some time, they will be asked if they would still like to contribute as a collaborator or leave their role, being acknowledged as a past collaborator.
+The steering committee periodically reviews the collaborator list to identify inactive collaborators.
+Inactive collaborators can choose to either continue in or step down from their role, in which case they are acknowledged as a past collaborator.
+They may later request that the steering committee restore them to active status.

 ### Flowers and stars